threefoldtech/rmb-rs/README.md

 - **`rmb-peer`** — A gateway binary that connects to a relay on behalf of your identity, handling reconnection, verification, decryption, and exposing a simple Redis-based plain-text API
 - **Relay server** — The message routing infrastructure that forwards messages between peers
-- **Protocol libraries** — Rust crates implementing the RMB protocol (signing, verification, encryption, message formats)
+- **Protocol libraries** — Rust crates implementing the ZOS RMB protocol (signing, verification, encryption, message formats)
 - **Protocol specification** — Detailed protocol documentation in the [docs](docs/readme.md) directory

 ## Role in the stack

-RMB serves as the messaging backbone for the infrastructure stack.
+ZOS RMB serves as the messaging backbone for the infrastructure stack.
 Nodes, users, and services use it to exchange commands, status updates, and responses.
 Identities are maintained on a blockchain (each peer needs an account), and public encryption keys are published there for anyone to use.
 The `rmb-peer` gateway abstracts the cryptographic complexity, allowing clients to interact via simple Redis queue operations using plain JSON.

 ## Mycelium